pfnet-research/chainer-compiler/docs/overview.md

 - Auto-differentiation ([gradient.cc](/compiler/gradient.cc) and [gradient_ops.cc](/compiler/gradient_ops.cc))
 - Constant propagation
 - Naive code generators which uses NVRTC/TVM
-- Generate code for XCVM, a virtual machine based on ChainerX
+- Generate code for ChxVM, a virtual machine based on ChainerX

 but the most important file in this directory is [gen_node.py](/compiler/gen_node.py), which maintains the list of supported extended ONNX operations.

 ## [runtime](/runtime)

-The implementation of XCVM, a Python/ONNX-free virtual machine based on ChainerX.
+The implementation of ChxVM, a Python/ONNX-free virtual machine based on ChainerX.
 Most operations are/should be simple wrappers of [ChainerX's routines](https://github.com/chainer/chainer/tree/master/chainerx_cc/chainerx/routines).
 However, there are some operations which complement ChainerX (e.g., NVRTC and cuDNN RNN).

-Again, the operations supported by XCVM are managed by [xcvm_defs.py](/runtime/xcvm_defs.py), which acts as an IDL of XCVM ops.
+Again, the operations supported by ChxVM are managed by [chxvm_defs.py](/runtime/chxvm_defs.py), which acts as an IDL of ChxVM ops.

 ## [python](/python)